graphql/graphql-over-http/rfcs/IncrementalDelivery.md

 ## `content-type: multipart/mixed`

-The HTTP response for an incrementally delivered response should contain the `content-type: multipart/mixed; boundary="-"` response header and conform to the [specification of multipart content defined by the W3 in rfc1341](https://www.w3.org/Protocols/rfc1341/7_2_Multipart.html).
+The HTTP response for an incrementally delivered response should conform to the [specification of multipart content defined by the W3 in rfc1341](https://www.w3.org/Protocols/rfc1341/7_2_Multipart.html).
+The HTTP response must contain the `Content-Type` response header with a specified boundary, for example `content-type: multipart/mixed; boundary="-"`.
+Using a simple boundary of `-` works as there is no possiblity of conflict with JSON data.
+However, any boundary may be used.

 An example response body will look like:

 ```
 ---